oracle/oci-react-samples/mtdrworkshop/frontend/frontend.md

 ### Prerequisites

+**Everything from Prerequisites - Task 2 should be done locally on your laptop**

 1. This lab requires the completion of lab 1 and 2

 2. You will be using the npm command, make sure it is installed